uktrade/tamato/docs/adr/0006-use-django-polymorphic.md

 Polymorphism of a database object is described as the ability for that object to take on multiple forms.
 In this case it is better described as the parent object having a self-awareness of which child object it represents.
-To achieve this in django the parent table has an additional column holding the content type (essentially the table) of the child object.
+To achieve this in Django the parent table has an additional column holding the content type (essentially the table) of the child object.
 In doing this it is possible to group all parent rows by their child object type.
 Once grouped a single query can be made for each child object type to add the child columns to the objects.